“Singapore’s All-Time-Favourite Durian Cake”

 Chill decorated cake in the refrigerator till ready to serve.

-Actually, I thought my sponge cake was slightly too thick as I used a 7.5″ round pan, even though I didn’t mind to have thick layers as I loved the softness of my sponge cake which goes so well with its durian filling, but what I’ll suggest, if you do prefer thinner layers, is to use a bigger baking pan to bake the sponge cake, for instances, a 9″ or 10″ baking pan, so that you cake will be baked wider but thinner (in term of height) in whole.
-Alternatively, use a smaller, 7″ pan, to bake a thick cake, and then, slice it into 4 layers, to make two separate 2-tier cakes instead.
-You should have enough durian flesh for its fillings.
-Otherwise, remain as how my recipe does.
+Actually, I thought my sponge cake was slightly too thick as I used a 7.5″ round pan, even though I didn’t mind having thick layers as I loved the softness of my sponge cake which goes so well with its durian filling, but what I’ll suggest, if you do prefer thinner layers, is to use a bigger baking pan to bake the sponge cake, for instances, a 9″ or 10″ baking pan, so that you cake will be baked wider but thinner (in term of height) in whole.
+Alternatively, use a smaller, 7″ pan, to bake a thick cake, and then, slice it into 4 – 5 thin layers.
+I think making thin layers would create different mouthfeel of the durian cake, in a positive manner.

-A thick slice of creamy durian cake counts about 450kcal.
+A slice of creamy durian cake counts about 450kcal.
 I have already used only pure durian and reduced sugar amount in the sponge cake.
-Anyway, do enjoy the durian cake, if you are one of the durian lovers, like us (smile).
+Anyway, do enjoy the durian cake, if you are one of the durian lovers, like us.

-Though durian is delicious and too hard to resist, but eat durian (or durian cake) moderately.
-It is not only about keeping your waistline in shape (as durian is high GI fruit), it’s to also avoid increasing of body heat, as Chinese believes that durian is a ‘heaty‘ fruit which may cause heatiness in our body after taking too much of durian.
-So, to balance up body coolness, drink more water, herbal tea or eat some mangosteens (which it’s, on contrary, regards as cooling fruit.. *See picture on left), after eating durians.
-I believed in drinking some salted water right after eating, for more effective cooling result.
+Though durian is delicious and irresistable, but eat it in moderation.
+It is not only about keeping your waistline in shape (as durian is high GI fruit), it’s also to avoid increasing of body heat, as Chinese believes that durian is a ‘heaty‘ fruit which might cause heatiness in our body if over-indulging.
+So, to balance up body coolness, drink more water, herbal tea or eat some mangosteens (which it, on contrary, regards as cooling fruit).
+I believed in drinking salted water right after eating, for more effective cooling result.